endiendi/automat_wvd/README.md

 1.  **Python 3** installed on your computer.
 2.  **A rooted Android device**.
 An **emulator** configured in Android Studio with a "Google APIs" system image is recommended.
 3.  **USB debugging enabled** on the Android device.
-4.  **Android SDK Platform-Tools** installed.
-The script will try to locate `adb` automatically, but it's best to add the tools folder to the system's `PATH` environment variable.
+4.  **Android SDK Platform-Tools** installed (usually included with the Android Studio installation).
+The script will try to locate `adb` automatically, but it is recommended to add the tools folder to the system's `PATH` environment variable.
 5. The **`frida-server`** binary downloaded.

 ### Preparation Instructions